 On some Greek islands, the local people call their Amygdalotá by the name “Rosedes.”
 Made by women in their homes throughout the Aegean Archipelago, they are the confectionary treats par excellence to serve to guests gathered at weddings and baptisms.

-Our recipe for Rosedes originates from the southern Greek island of Kythera, home to the heavenly goddess Aphrodite, and her consort, Eros.
+The inspiration for our Rosedes recipe came from the southern Greek island of Kythera, home to the heavenly goddess Aphrodite, and her consort, Eros.

 Kythera is a blessed place, with unexplored aspects and richly varied landscapes; a place you are eager to explore.